-Button collectors, like all collectors, are varied in their focus, but most share an interest in the where, when and what their buttons were made a of.
-So although this is an Australian focused blog the history of the industry in other countries is still of interest!
+Button collectors, like all collectors, are varied in ther focus, but most share an interest in the where, when and what their buttons were made of.

 Also known as Tagua nut, ivory nut or vegetable ivory.